mainmatter/mainmatter.com/workshops/_posts/2016-12-19-ember-cli-basics.md

     item_type: exercise
     start_time: '11:30'
     duration: 30
-  - title: Anatomy of EmberApp and EmberAddon
-    description: "`ember-cli-build.js` and `index.js` are the main focus of the ember-cli public API surface.
-We'll overview the various hooks, member data and other capabilities available to you when working with these files, and the important objects contained therein."
-    item_type: lecture
-    start_time: '14:00'
-    duration: 30
-  - title: Lunch
-    description: Break for Lunch
-    item_type: break
-    start_time: '12:45'
-    duration: 45
-  - title: Importing Assets
-    description: One of the most common things a team needs to do in their `ember-cli-build.js` file is import a third party library into their app.
-We'll look at the the best way for getting this done, and provide some tips and tricks for consming as many things as possible via ES6 modules instead of globals.
-    item_type: lecture
-    start_time: '11:00'
-    duration: 30
   - title: Trees aplenty
     description: Having worked with broccoli already, we are already familiar with the concept of a tree.
 Ember app builds have several trees, and provide a few